-OFN strives to raise capital that supports the work of all of our members.
-This is not the Fund’s only focus, but are these are two of the priority communities we seek to serve with the fund.
+OFN strives to raise capital that supports the work of all our members.
+This is not the Fund’s only focus but are these are two of the priority communities we seek to serve with the fund.
 The other priority communities include rural, Native, and urban communities experiencing disproportionately high rates of poverty and disinvestment.

 Can I make multiple draws?

 In most cases no. As long as capital is available, CDFIs are eligible to reapply for both debt and grant funds.
 OFN expects the fund to be open-ended and will continue to fundraise for the Finance Justice Fund.

 Grant decisions are made at the same time as loan decisions.

 What are the reporting requirements?

 Client/beneficiary impact reporting is required on an annual basis through OFN’s Annual Member Survey.
 In some cases, a CDFI will be required to report annually on the percentage of different demographic groups of clients/beneficiaries served with the proceeds of the Finance Justice Loan.
 Financial reporting is required on a quarterly basis including, financial, portfolio, and covenant compliance.
 There is a requirement for Borrower stories.

 There is not a required deployment period but the loan must be fully drawn at closing and interest will begin accruing at that time.

 Does FJF financing enable consideration for a Google.org grant?

 This is possible, but current Google.org grants will be prioritized for Grow with Google or OFN Financing Fund loans.